 The Vagrant environment of pulp3 is pretty different than pulp2 so if we do something like this, I think we should do it with Pulp3.

 @sysadmind, do you think that repurposing this story to focus on adding Vagrant support for CentOS7 with Pulp3?
 Is that consistent with your intent when you filed it?

-#3 Updated by sysadmind over 2 years ago
+#3 Updated by sysadmind almost 3 years ago

 @bmbouter, I think that your proposed changes make a lot of sense.
 I was thinking that I see issues come up from time to time that only effect one platform and it would be nice for the developer to be able to replicate any issues easily on the problem platform.
 I also think that having any supported OS available means that you can run the tests on all systems and potentially catch any issues earlier.
 I think this may be less of a problem in pulp3 because of the way automated testing is performed.

 I'm ok with narrowing the scope of this down to CentOS 7 as that will get the project much closer to what I initially thought while not making this a ton of work.